astrotime/timenomad_app/collections/_posts/2019-04-16-influence-of-fixed-stars-case-of-notre-dame-fire.md

     </div>
     <div class="col-6">
       <div class="row text-photo-caption-serif">
-		<strong>In the physical universe</strong> light from the source, for exammple, from a star, can be split into its spectral components by a prism.<br><br>
+		<strong>In the physical universe</strong> light from the source, for example, from a star, can be split into its spectral components by a prism.<br><br>
 		Making an <strong>astrological analogy</strong>, the wholeness or unity of light of any star, including our Sun, is projected along the spectre by its orbiting bodies.
-Each of planets therefore carries only some portion of the whole spectrum.<br><br>
+Each of the planets therefore carries only some portion of the whole spectrum.<br><br>
 		<small class="post-pullout-box-copyright">Image source: D-Kuru/Wikimedia Commons</small>
       </div>
     </div>